-Overview: Spend a weekend optimally located in the gorgeous Sun River Canyon surrounded by mountains and cliffs of the Rocky Mountain Front of central Montana capturing images that reflect the uniqueness of this iconic region.
-During this workshop we will capture beautiful photos of dramatic snow-capped mountains, fields of wildflowers, stunning waterfalls, and with some luck – wildlife including bighorn sheep, mountain goats, elk, grizzly and black bear, and moose.
+Overview: All new for 2024!
+Spend a weekend optimally located in the gorgeous Sun River Canyon surrounded by mountains and cliffs of the Rocky Mountain Front.
+The historic all-inclusive JJJ Wilderness Ranch will serve as our base.
+During this workshop we will capture beautiful photos of dramatic snow-capped mountains, fields of wildflowers, stunning waterfalls, and with some luck – wildlife including bighorn sheep, mountain goats, elk, grizzly black bear, and moose.
 We will have an opportunity to photograph a variety of birds as well.
-The workshop features two instructors and the group size will be kept small, allowing for personalized one-on-one instruction and the freedom and flexibility to visit a variety of locations.
-You are guaranteed to come home with superb images that you will be proud of and want to share with your friends and family.
-Join us on this amazing weekend of photography!
+The workshop features two instructors and the group size will be kept small (no more than 10), allowing for personalized one-on-one instruction and the freedom and flexibility to visit a variety of locations.
+You are guaranteed to come home with superb images from this iconic Montana landscape.
+Join us on this amazing photo adventure!

-Skill and Fitness Level: Anyone with an interest in photography from a beginner to professional is welcome, however a firm understanding of photography fundamentals and strong familiarity with your camera's settings is required.
+Skill and Fitness Level: Anyone with an interest in photography from a beginner to professional is welcome.
+Beginners should have a firm understanding of photography fundamentals and familiarity with their camera's settings.
 The participants should have a love of nature and enjoy the company of other people in a small group setting.
 Most photo locations are near roadways, however certain locations will require short walks, sometimes up steep hills.
 Participants should be physically prepared to hike up to 2 miles over uneven surfaces and moderate elevation gain carrying your camera gear.

 Transportation: Travel is the responsibility of the workshop participant.
-Participants typically offer to share vehicles for travel to field shoots and back to the hotel.
+Workshop leaders and participants typically share vehicles for travel to field shoots.
 We encourage carpooling for the sake of camaraderie, and also to reduce the impact on our environment.
-For those traveling from out of state, Great Falls International Airport (GTF) (75 miles) or Helena (HLN) (95 miles) are the most convenient airport to Choteau (52 miles away).
-The airport is served by Alaska Airlines, Allegiant Air, Delta Airlines, and United Airlines.
+For those traveling from out of state, Great Falls International Airport (GTF) (75 miles) or Helena (HLN) (95 miles) are the most convenient airports to JJJ Wilderness Ranch.

 Itinerary: We will be packing in as much photography into this trip as possible.
-You should be aware that outdoor photography is light and weather dependent, and those factors often guide our exact shooting location and itinerary.
-Because the workshop is so close to the summer solstice, you'll notice the itinerary involves very early mornings and very late evenings; however, we offer a long mid-day break to catch a nap :-) Often the instructors will decide on where and what to photograph with creative improvisation based on the conditions.
-It is possible that very rainy weather may require us to opt for for a classroom session.
+You should be aware that outdoor photography is weather dependent, and those factors often guide our exact shooting location and itinerary.
+Because the workshop is so close to the summer solstice, you'll notice the itinerary involves early mornings and late evenings; however, we offer a mid-day break to catch a nap :-) Often the instructors will decide on where and what to photograph with creative improvisation based on the conditions.
 With that in mind, the following is a ‘soft’ Itinerary for each day.

 Equipment and Attire Suggestions: A DSLR or Mirrorless camera along with a sturdy tripod is required.
-Participants should have a good working knowledge of their camera before attending the workshop.
-Bring a selection of lenses that can accommodate wide-angle (14-35mm range), a short to medium telephoto (24-70mm and/or 70-200mm) for landscape shots.
+Participants should have a decent working knowledge of their camera before attending the workshop.
+Bring a selection of lenses that can accommodate wide-angle (14-35mm range) and short to medium telephoto (24-70mm and/or 70-200mm) for landscape shots.
 For capturing wildlife and birds we recommend a 300mm (or more) focal length lens (optional).
 If you would like to review and edit images, bring a laptop with Lightroom Classic installed.
-Chris and Kevin are well versed in Adobe Lightroom Classic and Photoshop and will provide some tips on developing your photos.
-We prefer the Classic version of Lightroom compared to the CC version and will be demonstrating using the Classic version.
+Chris and Kevin are well versed in Adobe Lightroom Classic and Photoshop and will provide demonstration and provide some tips on developing your photos.
+Before arriving to the Ranch have Lightroom and Photoshop (optional) installed and be able to download images from your camera to your computer.
 Like most of Montana, weather on the Front can be rather unpredictable.
 Wear appropriate clothing, including clothing for cold weather, rain gear, and a good pair of sturdy shoes are a must.
 Note: A quality, sturdy tripod and ball head are the most frequently overlooked pieces of equipment in the above mentioned list.
 If you would like any suggestions on where to find a good tripod and ball head, please contact Kevin and Chris.